-Gas will be produced from the Shah Deniz field and transported by pipeline to Turkish and domestic markets via the SCP.
-It is proposed that the SCP will run along the same route as the BTC oil pipeline in Azerbaijan.
-The oil and gas from these two developments will be transported via an onshore terminal at Sangachal, 40km outside Baku.
+Gas will be produced from the Shah Deniz field and transported by pipeline to Turkish and domestic markets.
+It is proposed that the pipeline transporting this gas, the SCP will run along the same route as the BTC pipeline in Azerbaijan.
+The oil and gas from these two developments will be transported via an onshore terminal at Sangachal, 40 km outside Baku.